real-gain/real-gain-reference/README.md

 # Multi-modal Responses

+## MCP Resources

+You can return arbitrary resources of yours in the tool response in the **url** or **blob** part of a tool response.
+If you return a **url** you are responsible for maintaining this URL and its logic so that users might access it even when the check their conversation history in the chatbot.

+## REAL GAIN-specific Predefined Resources

-In addition to standard MCP responses, REAL GAIN supports a specific set of resource types allowing for multi-modal responses from REAL GAIN Agent Tools:
+In addition to standard MCP responses, REAL GAIN supports a specific set of resource types allowing for multi-modal responses from REAL GAIN Agent Tools without implementing your own UX

 * **Charts**
 * **Maps**